EMS Systems Division — Trauma Level Overview

 - Specified service capabilities

 Trauma Center designations include levels I – IV and Level I and II Pediatric (pediatric specific facilities).
-The trauma center level information below is provided as a quick reference.
+The Trauma Center level information below is provided as a quick reference.
 It is intended only as a basic overview and is not inclusive of all requirements.
-It is recommended that readers consult the specific requirements for each trauma center designation level included in Title 22, Division 9, Chapter 7 – Trauma Care Systems which can be accessed here: [PDF]
+It is recommended that readers consult the specific requirements for each Trauma Center designation level included in Title 22, Division 9, Chapter 7 – Trauma Care Systems which can be accessed at: regs7.pdf

 TRAUMA CENTER LEVELS